-Mando & Banjo Week Staff - August 4-10, 2013
+Mando & Banjo Week Staff - JULY 29-August 4, 2018

-Ed is the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina.
+Ed was the lead guitarist and singer for Wood & Steel, a bluegrass band based in the Piedmont region of North Carolina.
 Bluegrass Unlimited called their 2007 release, Poor Boy, “a masterpiece of hard-driving bluegrass.”
 Tony Rice calls their music, “Bluegrass, in one of its most pure, unfiltered forms; played by good musicians.”
-Wood & Steel’s music was featured nationally in Home & Garden Television’s 2002 special, Barns Revisited, and Ed has recorded two albums with mandolin player/builder Skip Kelley, including their 2010 release, Hopped That Train and…Gone.
+Wood & Steel’s music was featured nationally in Home & Garden Television’s 2002 special, Barns Revisited, and Ed has recorded three albums with mandolin player/builder Skip Kelley, including their 2010 release, Hopped That Train and…Gone.
 Ed is an accomplished songwriter, and a powerful rhythm and lead player with a deep abiding love of traditional music.

 Lynn Dudenbostel | www.lynndudenbostel.com

 Among many players, Lynn’s intruments are some of the most highly prized, and he is usually listed among that rareified group of the very best luthiers.
 Inspired by the vintage Martin guitars and Gibson mandolins of the 1920’s and 1930’s, Lynn became a full-time luthier in 1997 and continues to build traditional-style guitars and mandolins in his shop in Maryville, TN.
 This is Lynn’s seventh year as our luthier-in-residence, offering repair services throughout the week.